 How is it transmitted?
 Like a cold?
 (Physical contact, common contact with hard surfaces, and maybe airborne?)

-Fortunately, with the advent of an effective vaccine, the number of cases in the United States has dropped dramatically.
-Most people who come down with measles will develop lifelong immunity.
-The same is true of German measles.
-If you're not sure if you have been vaccinated or had either type of measles in the past, you can consult your vaccination records or your health care provider can administer a blood test to determine whether you already have immunity (though this can take a few visits to determine).
-The Centers for Disease Control and Prevention note that there’s no harm in getting another dose of the MMR vaccine if you’re already immune, so that is also an option.
+Fortunately, with the advent of an effective vaccine, the number of measles cases in the United States has dropped dramatically.
+The sources of present-day outbreaks have generally been attributed to overseas travelers and unvaccinated individuals or communities.
+If you’re unsure of your immunity, look through your vaccination records or ask your health care provider for a blood test to determine your status (this may take a few visits to determine).
+If you're unsure whether you've received it already or not, it’s also possible to get another dose of the vaccine as the Centers for Disease Control and Prevention has determined that there’s no harm in getting another dose of the MMR vaccine if you’re already immune.

-For now, you may consider maintaining healthy habits like eating a balanced diet, getting plenty of rest, exercising moderately, and washing your hands; all of these actions help support a healthy immune system.
-If your friend or her/his roommate is diagnosed with measles, keep an eye out for the symptoms listed above.
-Anytime you feel sick, especially when your symptoms include a high fever or rash, it's a good idea to visit a health care provider.
-Here's hoping that the roommate in question just has a cold, and that you'll avoid any illness at all.
+For now, you may consider maintaining healthy habits such as eating a balanced diet, getting plenty of rest, engaging in regular physical activity, and washing your hands to support your immune system.
+In the event your friend or their roommate is diagnosed with measles, keep an eye out for any measles symptoms.
+If you experience symptoms such as a high fever or rash, it's a good idea to visit a health care provider.
+Here's to hoping for a negative test result, and that you'll avoid any illness.

 Originally published Mar 23, 2001

 Can’t find information on the site about your health concern or issue?